ozgurgulsuna/Maya-2019-Installation-CentOS-8/README.md

-# Maya 2020 Installation on Manjaro KDE
+# Maya 2020 Installation on Manjaro KDE (ArchLinux)

 ## Overview
 The default installation instructions for Maya 2020 on a fresh install of manjaro kde.